tushar-sharma/tushar-sharma.github.io/_posts/2022-04-15-do-you-have-triskaidekaphobia.md

 ---

 I grew up in India with a diet of basmati rice and superstition.
-I have seen pedestrians feezing at the sight of a black cat crossing their path for fear of bad luck.
+I have seen pedestrians freezing at the sight of a black cat crossing their path for fear of bad luck.
 Lemon and chilis hang in front of vehicles to ward off bad spirits.
 I fondly remember numerous advertisements proclaiming protection from evil eyes.
 Recently I stumbled upon an ad that refreshed my memories.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %}</p>